vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_Events.html.md

 ### GET_SCORES_FINISHED

-The event `EVENT_GET_SCORES_FINISHED` is triggered when fetching the scores from the current leaderboard has finished successfully.
+The event `EVENT_GET_SCORES_FINISHED` is triggered when fetching scores from the current leaderboard has finished successfully.

 ```js
 Soomla.addHandler(Soomla.ProfileConsts.EVENT_GET_SCORES_FINISHED, this.EVENT_GET_SCORES_FINISHED, this);